Skip to main content

 What Does a Mortgage Broker in Laplace Cost?

 Mortgage broker fees in Louisiana typically range from 1% to 3% of the loan amount.
 For a $200,000 home loan, this could mean $2,000 to $6,000 in broker fees.
 Some brokers are paid by the lender, while others charge a direct fee to the borrower.
-Costs vary by situation and loan type.
+Costs vary by case and loan type.
 This is general information, not mortgage or financial advice.

 * Cost estimates are general ranges based on publicly available data and compiled using automated research tools.
 Actual fees vary by agent and case complexity.
 This is not mortgage or financial advice — consult directly with an agent for fee specifics.